IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "13"

-variableDefinition "The average of the means of the time domain signals of the body angular velocity in the Z -axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the body angular velocity in the Z-axis direction, which had been normalized and bounded within [-1,1]." rangeOfValues      "-0.0724546025804878  to  0.179102058245614"

-rangeOfValues      "-0.0002332482  to   0.1791020582"

 [,24]